We do very much welcome visitors to our services however we no longer publicise service times on the website.

 Which prayer books do you use?

-We generally use the Sacks (2006) edition of the Singer’s prayer book and the Soncino Chumash, however we also have some copies of the ArtScroll siddur.
+We generally use the new (2023) edition of the Sacks revision of the Singer’s prayer book and the Soncino or Hertz Chumash, however we also have some copies of the ArtScroll siddur.

 Do you offer visitors an “aliyah”?